riconaranjo/COMP-2402/Final Review.md

 1. Draw an interesting directed graph (with at least 6 nodes).

+    ...

 2. How many entries are in the Adjacency List representation of this graph?
 (Can you know without listing them?)

+    ...

 3. How many zeroes are in the Adjacency Matrix representation of this graph?

+    ...

+    Adjacency list has all outbound edges from a node at it's index

 4. Walkthrough the Breadth-first and Depth-first traversals of this graph.
 Of the two trees that these traversals create, which has a greater height?

+    Breadth-first search probably has the greatest height since it doesn't really have dead ends easily.